aspose-imaging-cloud/aspose-imaging-cloud-codegen/README.md

 [Python SDK](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-python) | SDK for Python 2.7 and higher
 [Ruby SDK](https://github.com/aspose-imaging-cloud/aspose-imaging-cloud-ruby) | SDK for Ruby 2.5.1 and higher

-To use these SDKs, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).
+To use these SDKs, you will need Client ID and Client Secret which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).

 # Licensing
 All Aspose.Imaging Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).